Sloth World Orlando property cited for code violations after inspector visit

 Sloth World in Orlando rendering.

-• The attraction’s website was reduced to a placeholder page, and linked social media accounts appeared blank or inactive
+The Sloth World website is reduced to a placeholder page, while linked social media accounts appear blank or inactive.

-• Orange County reportedly issued a stop-work order at a warehouse tied to Sloth World after officials said the building lacked required permits to house animals and proper occupancy approvals
+Orange County reportedly issues a stop-work order at a warehouse tied to the project over permitting and occupancy concerns.

 You can view the Inside Climate News article here, which was published earlier this week.
 The featured image contains a photo from Nili in Getty Images Pro.